 But we’re not living in normal times.
 So things NEED to shift to 100% transparency.

-The messages you should be sharing:
+The crisis communication messages you should be sharing:

 Your leadership’s clear and direct response to COVID-19.
 You should have a call-out in the header area of your website with a clear link to your community’s full response.
 This response should include basics, like how your community is addressing the outbreak, visiting hours, important phone numbers, and how you’ll be delivering updates.
 Check out this blog post for more tips.